fhk/tile38_eval/README.md

 So this is alot, how is anyone even handling this?
 One technique involves [quadtrees](https://people.cs.vt.edu/~shaffer/Papers/SamePR84.pdf) and perhaps making shards of data from this.
 But what would the best tree structure be?
 [Here](https://candu.github.io/blog/2013/02/21/quadtree-cartography/) is a neat exploration.
 There is even a [post](https://medium.com/@tidwall/faster-geospatial-queries-in-tile38-f771e2f6b1bd) for tile38.
 Then how do you handle the requests?
 Oh and lets make it affordable...

+Another option is to perhaps have a parent service that identifies which subset of data to query.
+To test this we need to see what a "subset" could be.

 OK, so the whole area is in too hard bucket for now!
 If anyone has ideas please reach out.
 Looks like I'll just have to pick my data and download it manually.
 Let's perhaps start with the state of Texas in the USA.
 Can we measure the perfomance the data set in a store to examine if its fit for purpose?

-There are a number of potential options, but we like new tech...
+There are a number of potential options:

 I recently saw a great [demo](https://geonames.tile38.com) and [post](https://medium.com/@s32x/mapping-11m-geonames-points-with-tile38-c9d326461b23) on Tile38, this might fit the requirements?